 Air Force Basic Training Graduation is an Airman’s first step into their career, a huge accomplishment and an unforgettable moment for both them and their family and friends.
 To take the stress out of your trip here’s all you need to know for Air Force Basic Training graduation.

 Air Force Basic Training Graduation is held at JBSA Lackland in the city of San Antonio.
 When traveling to graduation San Antonio International Airport (SAT), quick 20-minute drive to the base, is the easiest airport to fly into.

-If you are driving, the GPS for JBSA Lackland are:
+If you are driving, the addresses for JBSA Lackland are:

 - Valley Hi gate is located at 1033 Truemper St, Lackland AFB.